Nabeel-javaid/report/README.md

 ## Codebase Quality

-Overall, I consider the quality of the **Phat Contract Runtime** codebase to be of high caliber.
+Overall, I consider the quality of the **Taiko** codebase to be of high caliber.
 The codebase exhibits mature software engineering practices with a strong emphasis on security, modularity, and clear documentation.
 The smart contracts leverage established standards, which demonstrates adherence to best practices within the Ethereum development community.
 Details are explained below:

 | Codebase Quality Categories                     | Comments |
 | ----------------------------------------------- | -------- |